strapi/documentation/docusaurus/docs/user-docs/settings/review-workflows.md

 Before being available in the [Content Manager](/user-docs/content-manager/reviewing-content), review workflows must be configured from ![Settings icon](/img/assets/icons/settings.svg) *Settings > Global settings > Review Workflows*.

 :::note
 - The Review workflows settings are only available to users with the Super Admin role by default.
-Other roles must be granted the **Review workflows** permission.
+Other roles must be granted the **Review workflows** permissions.
 See [Users, Roles, & Permissions](/user-docs/users-roles-permissions) for more information.
-- Review Workflows are only available with the Enterprise Edition.
-If for any reason your project was downgraded to the Community Edition, all review workflows data would not be deleted but kept until the project goes back to Enterprise.
+- The maximum number of [workflows and stages per workflow is limited](https://strapi.io/pricing-cloud).
 :::